talhaHavadar/kezban/README.md

 ## Kezban

-The most grumpy ORM package for MongoDB in GO.
+The most grumpy ODM package for MongoDB in GO.